 The success of our students comes first.
 We are involved and view inquiry-based learning as the core of our education.
 The education we offer is small-scale where possible and we provide room for customisations such as personal learning trajectories and an honours programme for ambitious students.
 We provide a talent programme for secondary school students.

 We train students to be critical thinkers, academic professionals and involved citizens with international and intercultural skills who can contribute to solutions for the challenges that our society faces.
 That is why we consider occupational orientation and preparing students for the job market to be important.

-The Faculty of Humanities offers 27 Dutch-taught bachelor's programmes, and five English-taught bachelor's programmes:
+The Faculty of Humanities offers 27 Dutch-taught bachelor's programmes, and seven English-taught bachelor's programmes:

 - Arts, Media and Society

 - Dutch Studies

 - Philosophy: Global and Comparative Perspectives

 - South and Southeast Asian Studies